ckelner/datadog-mysql-vagrant/README.md

 # datadog-mysql-vagrant
 This was built to test reporting on a remote MySQL instance.
 Therefore this Vagrant doesn't install MySQL locally.
-To run one quickly, you can user Docker:
+This was slapped together rather quickly so it is missing automation for a number of steps.

 * Run [MySQL via Docker](https://hub.docker.com/_/mysql/):
   ```